Your business is growing, and you’re planning an expansion to other states. It’s a good problem to have!

 Boise, Idaho 83720-0080

 Foreign qualification requires a standard $100 fee both online and on paper.
 If you’ve handwritten your paper form, the fee is $120 instead.
 The online form will prompt you to pay via credit card.
 For mailed or in-person filings, include a check made out to “Idaho Secretary of State.”
-Typically processing time for this form is 2-3 weeks.
-For expedited processing of your paper form, you can pay an additional $20 fee.
+The typical processing time for this form is 7-10 days.
+For expedited processing of your paper form, you can pay an additional $40 fee for eight-hour service, while same-day service is available for an extra $100.

 After your form is in and your fee is paid, sit back, take a deep breath, and pat yourself on the back.
 Your LLC is on its way to foreign qualification and you’re embarking on another chapter in the life of your business.